Jasonluo666/Coursera---Applied-Text-Mining-in-Python/README.md

 # Coursera---Applied-Text-Mining-in-Python

-This repository contained the tests and assignments I did as well as most of the course resources.
+This repository contained the tests and assignments (auto-graded) I did as well as most of the course resources.

 View My Course Certificate: https://www.coursera.org/account/accomplishments/certificate/PCJELKF6LJHA